emcthye/FxRate/README.md

 ## Dependency Injection - Dagger2

-The project is organized into different layers according to VIPER architecture and dependency injection is used to provide the required components between the layers.
-Dagger2 is the dependency injection framework used in this project and the following code shows initialization process of Dagger component used to inject dependencies later on:
+The project is organized into different layers according to VIPER architecture and dependency injection is used to provide the required components across the layers.
+Dagger2 is the dependency injection framework used in this project and the following code shows the initialization process of Dagger component used to inject dependencies later on:

 ```java